 Rear Sprocket Swap|

 Most MX bikes are geared too high for motocross.
 This also includes the YZ 250.
-Goin up 2 teeth on the rear sprocket is like getting a four horsepower boost!
+Goin up 2 teeth on the rear sprocket (from 50 to 52T) is like getting a four horsepower boost!
 No kidding!
 You can now power through 2nd gear corners in 3rd, catching 4th as you exit the turn!
 When going up 2 teeth on the rear sprocket, your top speed will still be over 65 MPH!
-You may also want to try an 3 teeth larger rear sprocket for nasty or tight tracks.
-Going up to 4 teeth does not work so well, as you will be shifting too often to cover the same ground.
+Going up 3 or 4 teeth on the rear does not work so well, as you will be shifting too often to cover the same ground.
 Sprockets are cheap horsepower!
 Some of the new steel sprockets are light weight, plus they last twice as long as aluminum.
 YZ250 Sprockets